-- Restore unrestricted access to original birth certificates (OBC) for all adult adoptees. - NOTE: As previously noted and discussed, we suggest correction to issuance by the Department of Health, the keeper of such vital records (as opposed to the "Commissioner" Department of Social Services).
-The goal of editing would be to ensure that adult adoptees may receive their original birth certificate in the same way as other Virginia citizens, upon proof of identification and payment of nominal fee.
+- Restore unrestricted access to original birth certificates (OBC) for all adult adoptees. - NOTE: We had suggested edit to issuance by the Department of Health, the keeper of such vital records (as opposed to the "Commissioner" Department of Social Services).
+The goal of editing (via the approved amendment at subcommittee) has been to ensure that adult adoptees may receive their original birth certificate in the same way as other Virginia citizens, upon proof of identification and payment of nominal fee.